-Job opportunities from employers are posted daily located in the hallway outside of Counseling, Advising and Career Development, as well as the boards located in Career Development and off-campus sites.
+Job opportunities from employers are posted daily located in high traffic hallways on campus, classrooms, as well as the boards located in Career Development and off-campus centers.

 Employment opportunities are also shared daily with faculty and staff of targeted academic programs that align with employers hiring needs, as well as current student and alumni are targeted and sent communications.

 As a member of the National Association of Colleges and Employers (NACE), we believe in meeting the strong ethical standards set up in NACE’s Principles for Professional Practice.
-So, to ensure equitable and consistent service, employers must meet the following guidelines to post in the Pioneer Jobs database:
+So, In an effort to ensure equitable and consistent service, employers must meet the following guidelines to post in the Pioneer Jobs database:

 - The employer must be affiliated with a profit corporation or non-profit agency.